shatteredbeam/beautiful-jekyll/TESTING.md

+---
+title: Testing Guidelines
+subtitle: Writing effective tests for the project
+---

 # Testing Guidelines

 > The Enrichment Center once again reminds you that Android Hell is a real place where you will be sent at the first sign of defiance. --GLaDOS (Portal)